 With a cruel gleam in the cold, baleful points of light that mark its eyes, the lich raises its hand.
 Sickly green light coalesces around its outstretched finger, casting long shadows that dance maniacally as the party leaps for cover from the imminent curse.
-All except the wizard, who waves his hand and cancels the spell.
+All except the wizard, who waves his hand and cancels the spell, completely nullifying the threat.

-It’s also a spell that many players and Dungeon Masters wish had never been created, for those precise reasons.
+It’s also a spell that many players and Dungeon Masters wish had never been created, for these precise reasons.

 In this article, we will examine common complaints about this spell and how it might be reimagined into something that is more engaging.

 In Fifth Edition DUNGEONS & DRAGONS, counterspell is a 3rd-level spell that can be cast as a reaction when a spellcaster sees another creature casting a spell.
 If the level at which the spellcaster casts counterspell is cast is equal to or higher than the level of the spell they are countering, that spell is automatically negated.
 If the spell that would be countered is of higher level than the counterspell, the spell is only negated if the creature casting counterspell succeeds a spellcasting ability check.

 For example, a 3rd-level counterspell would automatically counter a 3rd-level fireball, but the spellcaster would have to make a DC 17 spellcasting ability check (not an Arcana check) to negate a 7th-level finger of death.
 With a DC 19 spellcasting ability check, counterspell might even foil the mighty wish spell.

 What’s Wrong With Counterspell?